1985 United States–Canada tornado outbreak: Meteorological synopsis

 The situation was worsened by the presence of copious amounts of moisture, which would allow any storms that could form to become severe rather quickly.
 Also, this was supportive of the HP (high-precipitation) counterpart of the supercell thunderstorm (Verkaik, 1997).
-All of this added up to the distinct possibility of severe rotating storms that were messy, hard to see, and extremely dangerous.
+All of this added up to the distinct possibility of severe rotating storms which would be messy, hard to see, and extremely dangerous.
 What was needed now was a trigger, and that came in the form of a trailing cold front behind the low.
-Severe thunderstorms and isolated tornadoes had already raked parts of the Midwest U.S. (particularly in Iowa and Wisconsin) the day before on May 30, associated with this same cold front (Grazulis, 1990).
+Severe thunderstorms and isolated tornadoes had already raked parts of the Midwestern United States (particularly in Iowa and Wisconsin) the day before on May 30, associated with this same cold front (Grazulis, 1990).

 The day started off on an active note with the warm front moving northwards.
-A possible tornado was reported near Leamington, accompanied by golfball size hail from widespread severe thunderstorm activity in southwestern Ontario.
+A possible tornado was reported near Leamington, accompanied by golfball-size hail from widespread severe thunderstorm activity in southwestern Ontario.
 Following the warm frontal passage, skies cleared rapidly and temperatures quickly began to rise.
 The cold front began crossing Lake Huron towards the noon hour, and with it several thunderstorms developed shortly after 1:30pm EDT, with the northernmost cell soon becoming most dominant.
 Environment Canada issued a severe thunderstorm warning at 2:25pm for Bruce County (complementing the special weather statement issued early that morning).
 At around 2:50pm, an F2 tornado touched down briefly in the Lion's Head area (north of Wiarton) before moving out over Georgian Bay and dissipating.